public-ui/kolibri/packages/tools/kolibri-cli/README.md

 After the migration you can check the result with `git status` and `git diff`.

-Is anything wrong, you can reset the migration with `git reset --hard HEAD~1`.
+Is anything wrong, you can reset the migration with `git reset --hard HEAD~1` or by discarding the affected files.